• Home

 The Creeger Boys are well known around the Chabad House.
 Rumor has it that they are the real reason for the students coming over for Friday night dinner....

 Schneur is our eldest!
-When he gets to be home, he enjoys telling a Dvar Torah during Shabbat meals and catching up with his friends – the students!
+When he visits us at home, he enjoys telling a Dvar Torah during Shabbat meals and catching up with his friends – the students!

-Mendel is another red-head and proudly 12, with a big grin, and always laughing on cue.
-He loves all our guests, and can't wait for his Bar Mitzvah!
+Mendel is our 2nd red-head and 15, with a big grin, and always laughing on cue.
+He loves all our guests, and can't wait to start Yeshiva!

-Boruch Mordechai is the youngest, 4 years old and very independent.
+Boruch Mordechai is the youngest, 6 years old and very precocious.
 He's got a huge smile and is super friendly.
-A joy to babysit!
+A rather smart cookie, he enjoys reading and playing sports.

 © 2014 - Chabad at UC